Erica Gilmore, Rosecrance Unit Coordinator, MSED, CADC, LCPC

 Peter also runs groups for clients in treatment, to help them learn how to make amends with their families.
 “They all want their families to trust them again.
 If it’s their first time in treatment, they have this idea that they can figure this all out by the end of the month… but recovery is a lifelong process.”

-Abby Nelson has been with Rosecrance for 14 years and works as the Recreation Specialist at the Griffin Williamson Campus.
+Abby Nelson has been with Rosecrance for 17 years and is the therapeutic recreation coordinator.
 She got her degree in exercise physiology and coached high school varsity basketball before coming to Rosecrance.
 “When you coach at a varsity level, it’s very matter-of-fact: you’re there to win,” says Nelson.
 “My approach was a little bit stricter, and when I came to Rosecrance, I had to loosen those reins.
 I had to be in touch with different situations, stories and circumstances rather than just being focused on completing the task.”

 The adolescent clients at Griffin Williamson Campus use the fitness center three days a week and participate in recreation twice a week.
 Typically during “rec,” they play games such as basketball, kickball or volleyball.